MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ## <a name="withaccountnumbers-string-accountnumbers-"></a>withAccountNumbers(string[] accountNumbers)
-Gets managed accounts with the specified account numbers.
+Gets accounts with the specified account numbers.

 ### Arguments
 |Name|Type|Description|